 - 2cm cube ginger, finely chopped

-- 4 spring onions, topped and tailed and chopped into thirds
+- 4 spring onions, topped and tailed and chopped into chunks

-- 1 pack baby sweetcorn (approx 10 baby corn), chopped into thirds
+- 1 pack baby sweetcorn (approx 10 baby corn), chopped into chunks

-- 2 pak choi, bottoms chopped off to separate the leaves

-- white part chopped and leaves left whole
+- 1 pak choi, bottom chopped off to separate the leaves - white part chopped and leaves left whole

-- 500ml chicken stock (made with one gluten free chicken stock cube – I used Knorr)
+- 500ml chicken stock (made with one gluten free chicken stock cube - I used Knorr)

 - 1 x 150g sachet of Amoy Straight to Wok gluten free ribbon rice noodles